 The Avenues – Sunset, Richmond

-Our last recommendation for where not to stay in San Francisco is the Avenues, including The Sunset and Richmond.
-The reason here is completely different from the previous neighborhoods.
+Our final suggestion for where not to stay in San Francisco is the Avenues, including The Sunset and Richmond.
+These neighborhoods are too far from the attractions that first-time visitors want to see and do in San Francisco.

-The Sunset and Richmond neighborhoods are too far from the sights and activities first time visitors want to see and do in San Francisco.
-From this far western edge of San Francisco, you will spend much of your time on public transportation getting to and from the action.
+From this far western edge of San Francisco, you’ll spend too much of your time on public transportation getting to and from the action.

 Where to Stay in San Francisco FAQ